 Building great content is not enough to succeed at social media in and of itself.
 You need to guide your choice of content ideas by business factors.
 You need to know your audience, know what their preferences are, and know how to use the views you get from great content to get more sales.

-Without great content, your social media page won’t have any views.
-Without great content strategy, it won’t produce any sales.
+Without great content, your social media page won't have any views.
+Without a great content strategy, it won't produce any sales.

 Learning about your audience and setting goals